 - Limited information available: Before an IPO, the company is not required to disclose as much information as a publicly-traded company.
 This can make it difficult for investors to fully understand the company’s financials and operations.

-- Short track record: Newly public IPO companies have a limited track record, which makes it difficult to evaluate their long-term prospects.
+- Short track record: Newly public IPO companies have a limited track record.
+This makes it difficult to evaluate their long-term prospects.

-How to invest in an Initial Public Offering?
+How to invest in an Initial Public Offering (IPO)?

 To apply for IPOs, investors are required by SEBI to abide by the following rules: